cosetteke/Bioinformatics-Algorithm/README.md

 # Programming-Algorithm

-These are some scripts of courses <Programming Algorithms> , <Programming for Bioinformatics> and <Bioinformatics Algorithms> from Ghent University.
+These are some scripts of courses Programming Algorithms from Ghent University.